13 French-speaking YouTube channels to learn history and practice listening

 - YouTube, a huge library of videos

-- List of hand-picked French speaking channels
+- List of hand-picked French-speaking channels

-Videos as a language learning ressource
+Videos as a language learning resource

 The boom of apps and social platforms in this digital era made an impact on the world of teaching and learning foreign languages.
 While a growing number of online students are well versed in using technology, French learners adopted the use of streaming video platforms to grow their vocabulary, enhance their listening, and improve their pronunciation.

 In this context, YouTube supplies limitless opportunities to maximize learning for French language learners.
 As research has shown, groups of students who viewed YouTube clips have outperformed groups of students who were not exposed to these videos in terms of growing their vocabulary.
-In addition, using authentic video resources does enhance students’ listening skills for intermediate and advanced proficiency levels as shown in another study.
-Furthermore, the effectiveness of educational content on YouTube is a great opportunity to reinforce pronunciation skills as revealed in this research.
+In addition, using authentic video resources does enhance students’ listening skills for intermediate and advanced proficiency levels, as shown in another study.
+Furthermore, the effectiveness of educational content on YouTube is a great opportunity to reinforce pronunciation skills, as revealed in this research.

 Video platforms disrupting the world of language learning

 It is clear that videos play a significant role in the modern teaching and learning of foreign languages.
 Videos are a great way to stimulate learners and enhance comprehension by providing visual cues.
-Watching online videos provides many benefits for language learners who are quickly grasping the use of features such as pausing and rewinding, enabling or disabling subtitles, increasing or decreasing audio speed.
+Watching online videos provides many benefits for language learners who are quickly grasping the use of features such as pausing and rewinding, enabling or disabling subtitles, and increasing or decreasing audio speed.